IlyaKozlov1991/Repository-for-practice-29-07-22/Markdownd tutorial.md

-# This is a tutorial of Git usage
+# This is a tutorial of Markdown usage

 ## Titles
 Tag text with a sharp (#) from both ends to have a big title: